//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 //PILLAR_02

-Whether you're just finding your footing or you've been patching since before most people knew what a patch cable was, there's a room designed for you.
+Whether you're just finding your footing or can remember the pre-MIDI days, there's a room designed for you.
 Practical techniques, design stories, creative process, pedagogy, history, and the kind of honest conversation that doesn't happen in a product demo.

 • Sound design, composition, and performance techniques